serverless/blog/posts/2017-05-10-serverless-v1.13.0.md

 Tagging Lambda functions opens a wide variety for different, useful use-cases.

 You could e.g. analyze your overall costs based on Lambda tags (`production` vs. `development`).
 Furthermore you could tag Lambda which use soon to be deprecated runtimes or code.

+More about Lambda tagging can be found in the [function docs](https://serverless.com/framework/docs/providers/aws/guide/functions/).

 ### Extensible `info` plugin